Bi-monthly vs Bi-weekly vs Semi-monthly Payments in E-commerce

 Customer Adjustment

-Some may find it challenging
+Some customers may find it challenging to budget due to smaller, frequent payments.

 Administrative Schedule